-- Asset is my name backwards–plain and simple.
+- The asset is my name backward–plain and simple.
 I know, I’m so cool.
-Asset is also defined as “a useful or valuable thing” with synonyms including words like “benefit,” “advantage,” “attraction” and “resource.”
-Those are all words I’d like to use to define my lifestyle, myself and in turn, my eating habits.
+The asset is also defined as “a useful or valuable thing” with synonyms including words like “benefit,” “advantage,” “attraction” and “resource.”
+Those are all words I’d like to use to define my lifestyle, myself, and in turn, my eating habits.

 Over the years, this has become a comprehensive, ideal ASSET to eating.
 Now, let’s get the yucky stuff out of the way.
 Here’s what you’ll want to cut…

-No dairy. *EXCEPTION* Greek yogurt and real butter are often my exception.
-Especially when I come across locally made resources for dairy.
-Real butter is important instead of the froofie stuff, because real butter is a healthy fat (and I like to cook with it!).
+No dairy. *EXCEPTION* Greek yogurt and real butter are often my exceptions.
+Especially when I come across locally-made resources for dairy.
+Real butter is important instead of the froofy stuff because real butter is a healthy fat (and I like to cook with it!).
 Props for using Kerrygold.

 No added sugar.
 Anything with sugar added to it, don’t do it!
-Natural sugars are okay in moderation–fruits, honey, agave, etc. Added sugars primarily hide in packaged foods, so glance at the ingredient list.
-Hopefully this is a given, but just in case, this also means no artificial sweeteners!
+Natural sugars are okay in moderation–fruits, honey, agave, etc. Added sugars are primarily hidden in packaged foods, so glance at the ingredient list.
+Hopefully, this is a given, but just in case, this also means no artificial sweeteners!

 Sweeteners.
 Life is just sweeter with sugar.
-Unfortunately, so many people are used to eating such a large amount of added sugar that the foods we’re eating are sickening sweet, and we don’t notice.
-Instead of adding sugar, use honey, agave, stevia or applesauce in place of sugar.
+Unfortunately, so many people are used to eating such a large amount of added sugar that the foods we’re eating are sickeningly sweet, and we don’t notice.
+Instead of adding sugar, use honey, agave, stevia, or applesauce in place of sugar.